rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     Note that the output shows the target is *not* active even though it was set as the default!

-3. To force the system to immediately switch to, and use. a given target, you have to use the `isolate` subcommand.
-To Type:
+3. To force the system to immediately switch to, and use a given target, you have to use the `isolate` sub command.
+Type:

     ```bash
     [root@localhost ~]# systemctl isolate graphical.target